Rudolf Turkaj

-Rudolf Turkaj (born 3 February 1995) is an Albanian professional footballer who plays as a centre-back for Tajikistan Higher League club Istiklol.
+Rudolf Turkaj (born 3 February 1995) is an Albanian professional footballer who plays as a centre-back, for Vëllaznimi.

 Career

 On 29 July 2025, Turkaj signed for Tajikistan Higher League club Istiklol, on a contract until the end of 2025.
+On 10 January 2026, Istiklol announced that they had not renewed their contract with Turkaj after he'd played nine games for the club and scored once.

+On 18 January 2026, Kosovo Superleague club Ferizaj announced the signing of Turkaj.

+On 9 July 2026, Turkaj signed for Trepça.
+He left the club after one game and signed for Vëllaznimi.